Bicriteria Multidimensional Mechanism Design with Side Information: Beyond VCG: weakest-type affine-maximizer mechanisms

 \begin{theorem} For any $\omega\in\R_{\ge 0}^n$ and $\tau:\Gamma\to\R_{\ge 0}$, the weakest-type AM parameterized by $\omega$ and $\tau$ is incentive compatible and individually rational.
 Furthermore, if $\bTheta$ is convex, it is revenue optimal among all incentive compatible and individually rational mechanisms that implement the allocation function $\btheta\mapsto\argmax_{\alpha\in\Gamma}\sum_{i=1}^n\omega_i\theta_i[\alpha] +\tau(\alpha)$. \end{theorem}

 \begin{proof} The proof involves an identical application of revenue equivalence as in the proof of Theorem~\ref{theorem:rev_optimal}.
-The key property required is that weakest-type AMA payment leaves the weakest type with zero utility, that is, the weakest type's IR constraint is binding, which is immediate from the payment formula.
+The key property required is that weakest-type AMA payment leaves the ``affine" weakest type with zero utility, that is, the weakest type's IR constraint is binding, which is immediate from the payment formula.
+(Here, the weakest type is the type that minimizes the efficient {\em affine} welfare.)
 Therefore, any payment rule that generates strictly more revenue must violate individual rationality on some type profile of the form $(\ttheta_i,\btheta_{-i})$, where $\ttheta_i$ minimizes $w(\ttheta_i,\btheta_{-i})$ over all $\ttheta_i$ such that $(\ttheta_i,\btheta_{-i})\in\bTheta_i$. \end{proof}

 Let $\OPT(\omega,\lambda) = \sum_{i=1}^n\theta_i[\alpha_{\omega,\lambda}]$ be the welfare of the $(\omega,\lambda)$-efficient allocation.
 All of the guarantees satisfied by $\cM$ carry over to $\cM(\omega,\lambda)$, the only difference being the modified benchmark of $\OPT(\omega,\lambda)$.
 Of course, $\OPT(\omega,\lambda)\le\OPT$ is a weaker benchmark than the welfare of the efficient allocation.
 However, the class of affine maximizer mechanisms is known to achieve much higher revenue than the vanilla VCG mechanism.
 We leave it as a compelling open question to derive even stronger guarantees on mechanisms of the form $\cM(\omega,\lambda)$ when the underlying affine maximizer is known to achieve greater revenue than vanilla VCG.
-In any case, if one has a tuned high-revenue AM on hand, our techniques (weakest-type AM and randomization) can be appended as a post-processor to further improve revenue.
+In any case, if one has a tuned high-revenue AM on hand~\citep{curry2023differentiable}, our techniques (weakest-type AM and randomization) can be appended as a post-processor to further improve revenue.